MaksymilianSze/disruption-tracker-BE/README.md

 First:

 1. Create a copy of `.env.example` and rename it to `.env`
+2. Generate a random secure secret and replace the placeholder inside SESSION_SECRET

 How to register for a TfL Unified API Application Key: